slohwnix/Swiny-store/README.md

 # Swiny-store

-swiny-store is a open source store for
+ swiny-store is a open source store.

-   Android and paxo phone
+  You are on PAXO branch

-  see android and paxo branch
+ the paxo version is created in lua